 - The School of Construction Management, now over 50 years old and the first in the country to receive accreditation, was ranked no. 6 in the nation.

 - Risk Management and Insurance was ranked no. 11 in the nation.

 - ULM has more students participating in internships than any other institution in the state—2600 internships with a $16 million-dollar impact.

 - For the third straight year, the ULM mock trial team finished as one of the top teams at the American Mock Trial Association Regional Tournament.

 - The ULM student newspaper, The Hawkeye, won third place for “Best Newspaper” at the College Media Association Conference.

 Accreditation and Professional Affiliation

-The University of Louisiana at Monroe is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, bachelor’s, master’s, and doctoral degrees.
-Contact SACSCOC at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University.
+The University of Louisiana at Monroe is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, postbaccalaureate, masters, and doctorate degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of Louisiana at Monroe.